shreshth-xd/CUET-CS-COURSEWARE/CUET UG/Recursion/README.md

 <p>If you look at this code example, you can say, that this chain of recursion is never going to terminate itself,
-as the function odd(x) takes the number 1 which is odd and then passes it to the function even(x) which in turn again increments it and passes it to the function odd(x) and this cycle continues, and this cycle of infinite recursion produces a recursion which gets displayed like: </p>
+as the function odd(x) takes the number 1 which is odd and then passes it to the function even(x) which in turn again increments it and passes it to the function odd(x) and this cycle continues, and this cycle of infinite recursion produces a recursion which gets displayed as: </p>

 ```python
 RecursionError: maximum recursion depth exceeded in comparison